Thank you for joining our community. You will recieve an email confirmation shortly. In the meantime, please explore our site.

 Our school, along with 90% of other charter schools across the city, uses a common application called Enroll Oakland.
-The application is available online at https://oaklandenrolls.org/.
-Please reach out to 510-842-1181, ext 2, or email email@example.com if your family needs assistance applying.For more information, please click Application Information.
+The application is available online at https://oaklandenrolls.org/ and first round applications are due FEBRUARY 3rd, 2023.
+Applications, though, are always accepted.
+Please reach out to 510-842-1181, ext 2, or email [email protected] if your family needs assistance applying.For more information, please click Application Information.
 We look forward to receiving your application!

-Urban Montessori Charter School (UMCS, por sus siglas en inglés) es una escuela autónoma pública, gratuita, de 8º a 8º grado, abierta a todos los alumnos, incluidos los alumnos que no reciben suficiente educación pública, incluidos los alumnos de color, los alumnos con discapacidades, los alumnos de idiomas y los alumnos de Familias con bajos ingresos.
+Urban Montessori Charter School (UMCS, por sus siglas en inglés) es una escuela autónoma pública, gratuita, de TK a 8º grado, abierta a todos los alumnos, incluidos los alumnos que no reciben suficiente educación pública, incluidos los alumnos de color, los alumnos con discapacidades, los alumnos de idiomas y los alumnos de Familias con bajos ingresos.
 No hay exámenes u otras barreras para el ingreso.
 Si se reciben más solicitudes que espacios disponibles, la inscripción se basa en una lotería.
-Para inscribirse, los niños deben tener cinco años antes del 2 de diciembre de 2021 y residir en California.
+Para inscribirse en 2023-2024, los niños deben tener cinco años antes del 2 de abril de 2024 y residir en California.